Abss0x7tbh/bass/README.md

 ## Provider Contributors

-- Kudos to [streaak](https://twitter.com/streaak) for sourcing more than 9+ providers with resolvers ranging anywhere from 100 - 6000!
+- Kudos to [streaak](https://twitter.com/streaak) for sourcing more than 9+ providers with resolvers ranging anywhere between 100 - 6000!

 # Contributors